2E0PGS/2E0PGS.github.io/extra/chilli.md

 [Reavers - Trinidad Scorpion Chipotle Sauce](https://www.amazon.co.uk/dp/B01J4H3MEK/) (7/10 heat level)

 Also a great chip dip but it's way hotter than the buffalo sauce they make.
-Has a lovely smokey taste perhaps roasted garlic.
+Has a lovely smoky taste perhaps roasted garlic.
 Great with smoked ham or chicken.

 ### Skansk Chili